maksraydul/digital_history_repository/pages/essay-01.md

   While Dewey was unsuccessful in securing the Republican nomination in 1940, he was successful in 1944.
 Like Willkie before him, most of Dewey’s campaign was in direct opposition to the policies of FDR.
 He denounced FDR as a “one-man government”, and while he acknowledged that “in its young days the FDR administration did some good things”, he felt that time had certainly passed.[^39] Dewey ended up losing the election by over three million votes, but he would run for president again in 1948 against FDR’s successor, Harry Truman.

+{% include feature/image.html filename="PartyPlatforms.png" alt="term frequency in Republican Party Platforms" caption="Frequency of debt*, new deal*, tariff*, tax*" width="100" %}

 ## Conclusion
   Clearly, the Republican Party had consistent economic policies over the first half of the 20th century.
 High tariffs, reciprocity in trade, lower taxes, and debt relief were the solutions to the nation’s problems according to Republican presidents and candidates.
 However, with FDR and his New Deal, specific economic policies took a backseat as the Republican Party stood in direct opposition to the FDR administration.

-{% include feature/image.html filename="PartyPlatforms.png" alt="term frequency in Republican Party Platforms" caption="Frequency of debt*, new deal*, tariff*, tax*" width="100" %}

-{% include feature/image.html filename="PartyPlatforms2.png" alt="frequency of terms in Republican Party Platforms" caption="Frequency of labor*, industry*, gold*, economy*" width="100" %}

 ## Notes
 [^1]: Willian McKinley, "Speech Accepting the Republican Nomination," transcript of speech, July 12, 1900, https://millercenter.org/the-presidency/presidential-speeches/july-12-1900-speech-accepting-republican-nomination.